koszullab/chromosight/README.md

 ## Usage

-`chromosight` has 3 subcommands: `detect`, `quantify` and `generate-config`.
+The two most commonly subcommands of `chromosight` are `detect` and `quantify`.
+For more advanced use, there are two additional subcomands: `generate-config` and `list-kernels`.
 To get the list and description of those subcommands, you can always run:

 ```bash
 chromosight --help
 ```
 Pattern detection is done using the `detect` subcommand.
-The generate-config subcommand is used to create a new type of pattern that can then be fed to `detect` using the `--custom-kernel` option.
 The `quantify` subcommand is used to compute pattern matching scores for a list of 2D coordinates on a Hi-C matrix.
+The `generate-config` subcommand is used to create a new type of pattern that can then be fed to `detect` using the `--custom-kernel` option.
+The `list-kernels` command is used to view informations about the available patterns.

 ### Get started
 To get a first look at a chromosight run, you can run `chromosight test`, which will download a test dataset from the github repository and run `chromosight detect` on it.
+You can then have a look at the output files generated.

 ### Important options

+When running `chromosight detect`, there are a handful parameters which are especially important:

-* `--min-dist`: Minimum distance from which to detect patterns.
+* `--min-dist`: Minimum genomic distance from which to detect patterns.
+For loops, this means the smallest loop size accepted (i.e. distance between the two anchors).
-* `--max-dist`: Maximum distance from which to detect patterns.
+* `--max-dist`: Maximum genomic distance from which to detect patterns.
 Increasing also increases runtime and memory use.
-* `--pearson`: Decrease to allow a greater number of pattern detected (with potentially more false positives).
+* `--pearson`: Detection threshold.
+Decrease to allow a greater number of pattern detected (with potentially more false positives).
+Setting a very low value may actually reduce the number of detected patterns.
+This is due to the algorithm which might merge neighbouring patterns.
 * `--perc-zero`: Proportion of zero pixels allowed in a window for detection.
 If you have low coverage, increasing this value may improve results.

 ### Example